-Graduates that earn a Post Master's Graduate Certificate in Family Nurse Practitioner are eligible to apply to the c.
+Graduates that earn a Post Master's Graduate Certificate in Family Nurse Practitioner are eligible to apply to the California Board of Registered Nursing for a Nurse c.
 Official, sealed transcript showing evidence of date of graduation or post-graduation nurse practitioner program.